pydata/xarray/doc/dask.rst

 benefits of using dask are sufficiently strong that we expect that dask may become a requirement for a future version of xray.

+For a full example of how to use xray's dask integration, read the `blog post introducing xray + dask`_.

+.. _blog post introducing xray + dask: http://continuum.io/blog/xray-dask

 What is a dask array?
 ---------------------